makeabilitylab/physcomp/communication/handpose-serial.md

 ## Building an ml5 HandPose + Arduino app: HandWaver

-To help highlight the potential of real-time ML plus Arduino, let's build a simple robotic hand waver.
-We will use ml5's HandPose API to control a servo motor, which we will embed on a cardboard crafted figure.
+To help highlight the potential of real-time ML plus Arduino, we will build a simple "robotic" hand waver.
+We will use ml5's HandPose API to sense the user's hand, which will then control a servo motor embedded on a cardboard-crafted figure.

 TODO: sneak preview video